Terrorism in Sweden

-1970s to 1990s
+1970s–1990s

 The terrorism-related event in modern Swedish history which received the most attention was the West German embassy siege in 1975, which was carried out by the Red Army Faction.
 In 1976, the same group also planned Operation Leo which was to involve the kidnapping of Anna-Greta Leijon, but which was never set in action.

 In 1986 Swedish Prime Minister Olof Palme was killed in an action of dubious motivations.
 Several different terrorist leads were considered, but none has been proved conclusive, and the police main lead was a lone madman.

 At the end of the 1980s a neo-Nazi movement developed in Sweden.
 National Youth activist Klas Lund was convicted of bank robbery and of the murder of Ronny Landin in the summer of 1986.
 National Youth was linked to the Swedish Resistance Movement.
 In 1988, the Nordic National Party formed a new network named VAM (The White Aryan Resistance), in which Lund was also involved; it became well known for a series of burglaries and robberies including one where they broke into a Lidingö police station and stole 36 guns.
 At the same time far right activist John Ausonius engaged in a shooting spree targeting immigrants.
 He was not involved in the neo-Nazi movement, but the concurrence of the events garnered press exposure.
 VAM no longer exists as a movement, but there are numerous organizations rooted in it, including the Swedish Resistance Movement (SMR) led by Klas Lund and the Party of the Swedes (SVP).
 In 1998, far right activist Hampus Hellekant murdered syndicalist union member Björn Söderberg after Söderberg campaigned against the Nazi activities of Info-14's Robert Vesterlund.
 Info-14 claimed one police killing in Malexander (the perpetrators, including Jackie Arklöv had links to the National Socialist Front too) and a car bomb in Nacka in 1999, leading the paper's editor, Vesterlund, to be sentenced to eighteen months in prison for incitement to racial hatred, threats against an officer, and aggravated incitement.